 Gourmia’s modern charcoal grills have a battery-operated turbo fan that reduces smoke and regulates the temperature while cooking.
 Their grills have a smaller 11.8″ cooking surface and a double-grill pan system to catch drips of grease.

-They’re currently about $65 on Amazon and come with a removable non-stick plate, lifting tongs, and carrying bag.
+They’re about $150 through their website and come with a removable non-stick plate, lifting tongs, and carrying bag.